rb1205/inav-taranis/README.md

 * Search *0420* sensor, edit it and change the name to *Dist* and unit to **m**
 * In the telemetry display assign *Script* and *inav* to a screen.

 Done!
-To view the script's screen go to the main screen and long push the "Page" button to get to the telemetry pages.
-The audible feedbacks will work regardless if you're viewing the script screen or not, as long as the script is selected in the model menu as explained in the procedure above.
+To view the script screen go to the main screen and long push the "Page" button to get to the telemetry pages.
+The audible feedbacks will work regardless if you're on the script screen or not, as long as the script is selected in the model menu as explained in the installation procedure above.